10% OFF WITH CODE:

 • Water depth

 It’s important to remember that the faster a boat is moving, the longer it will take to come to a stop.
-High speeds can also be harder to control, particularly in adverse weather conditions.
+High speeds can also make it harder to control your craft, particularly in adverse weather conditions.

 When boating, operators need to be mindful of the safety of the other people using the waterway as well as their own.
 Powerboats generate a wake as they move through the water, the size of which depends on speed and water depth.
 A large enough wake can cause smaller boats to capsize and be dangerous for people in the water.